 Adding rotation to your timelapse capture can be a good way to make the footage more interesting.
 And thanks to panning timelapse heads, it can be a very simple thing to do that doesn’t require hauling a bunch of cumbersome equipment.

 In broad strokes, it’s essentially a glorified kitchen timer.
 Just attach a camera to the top, twist it, and the rotation will unfurl at its measured pace.
-There’s a standard 1/4″ tripod attachment on top, that goes into the bottom of your camera, and a tripod socket in the bottom to attach to a tripod or other mounting point.
+There’s a standard 1/4″ tripod attachment on top that goes into the bottom of your camera and a tripod socket in the bottom to attach to a tripod or other mounting point.

 The Camalapse 4 is calibrated to rotate 360 degrees in an hour.
 If you want to rotate at twice the speed, you can stack two on top of each other.
 It rotates counter-clockwise.
 If you want to rotate in the other direction, you can use it upside down, although you can’t use heavier cameras in that configuration.

 The Camalapse 4 rotates in tiny steps.
 In general, each step is small enough that the result is smooth rotation.
 But because the rotation isn’t aligned with your camera’s shutter in the same way that much more expensive panning devices can, you can sometimes end up with the shutter activation becoming slightly misaligned with the steps.
 In practice, what that means is that you can get tiny jumps between frames that make it look less than silky smooth.
 That said, I’m nitpicking here.
-As you can see from this example, it’s pretty smooth, and most of the time I haven’t found it to be much of an issue.
+As you can see from this example, it’s pretty smooth, and most of the time, I haven’t found it to be much of an issue.

 But if you’re using it for something where frame-perfect, silky-smooth panning is a requirement, you’re probably going to have to upgrade to something a bit more sophisticated that can control the shutter and rotation in tandem.
 Oh, and this isn’t the type of shudder than can be fixed by stabilization tools in things like Final Cut Pro X–the results can be worse than the original.

-It doesn’t look like much, but when the wind catches a camera it can introduce a slight wobble that’s noticeable in the timelapse.
+It doesn’t look like much, but when the wind catches the camera, it can introduce a slight wobble that’s noticeable in the timelapse.
 That’s not great when a solid and still base is such an essential element of smooth timelapse capture.
 Here’s an example of what I mean, where you can see the jumpiness on a pretty windy day (this was one a very solid tripod that was down low and weighted):

 One of the things I don’t like about this and other mechanical rotating devices is the thing that will remind you most of an old-fashioned kitchen timer: the distinctive tic-toc sound as it rotates.